-&lt;sup>1 FOUN1019 is a year-long course to be completed in lieu of FOUN1013 by students who did not meet the English Language requirement (listed on pages 17-18) AND failed to obtain a pass in the ELPT.
+1 FOUN1019 is a year-long course to be completed in lieu of FOUN1013 by students who did not meet the English Language requirement (listed on pages 17-18) AND failed to obtain a pass in the ELPT.

-- 5.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101, and FOUN1201. - The Foundation course, FOUN1301: Law, Governance, Economy and 5.4 Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean. - 5.5 Exemption in whole or in part from the requirements under 5.3 may be granted by the Board for Undergraduate Studies. - 5.6 A student may be allowed to substitute one of the non-language Foundation Courses (i.e. FOUN1101, FOUN1201, or FOUN1301) with a foreign language course at the level of their competence. - 5.7 Foundation courses shall be included in the calculation of semester GPAs but do not count in the calculation of Degree GPA.
+- 5.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101, and FOUN1201. - 5.4 The Foundation course, FOUN1301: Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean. - 5.5 Exemption in whole or in part from the requirements under 5.3 may be granted by the Board for Undergraduate Studies. - 5.6 A student may be allowed to substitute one of the non-language Foundation Courses EXCEPT FOUN1301 with a foreign language course at the level of their competence. - 5.7 Foundation courses shall be included in the calculation of semester GPAs but do not count in the calculation of Degree GPA.